Saving money – we know what to do, but by and large, we stink at doing it.

 When you don’t see that money sitting in checking, you’re less likely to think of it as part of your spending allowance – circumventing yourself in service of your savings.

 By making small transfers, as little as $5 at a time, it will change your notion of your savings abilities.
-(And don’t stress about overdrafting, Digit has a no overdraft guarantee.)

-I like to think I’m a pretty positive person, but positivity isn’t necessarily the best policy when you’re trying to do something as difficult as replacing an old pattern of behavior with a new, healthy habit.
+I like to think I’m a pretty positive person, but positivity isn’t always the best policy when you’re trying to do something as difficult as replacing an old pattern of behavior with a new, healthy habit.

 Human beings are loss averse – meaning, our fear of losing something is more powerful and thus, more likely to instigate a change in behavior, than our anticipation of gaining something.